ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 <!--more-->

 ## Things I'd like to achieve with these updates
-* introduce lazyloading and responsive images to make the photography pages *a lot* faster to load
+* Introduce lazyloading and responsive images to make the photography pages *a lot* faster to load
-* add a dropdown 'about' menu in the header; possible reworking the header system completely to utilize hugo's capabilities more
+* Add a dropdown 'about' menu in the header; possible reworking the header system completely to utilize hugo's capabilities more
-* re-style blogpost images to be more consistent
+* Re-style blogpost images to be more consistent
-* built a way to make photo posts easier, using a function to range over the images and/or the concept of page bundles in hugo
+* Built a way to make photo posts easier, using a function to range over the images and/or the concept of page bundles in hugo
 * Look into web feed functionality
+* Rewrite 'About' page
 * Reach a state that I could describe as being fully functional (version 1.0)

 All changes will also be documented on the [approriate page](/version)